sceckert/IntroDHFall2022/_week2/in-class-exercises.md

 ## Exercise 3: Imagining "America," Part 2

-1. Use a single command to search inside the folder of ["US_Inaugural_Addresses"](https://github.com/sceckert/IntroDHFall22/blob/main/_week2/US_Inaugural_Addresses.zip?raw=true) for **all** instances of the term "America" in all 59 speeches and print the results with the search term highlighted
+1. Use a single command to search inside the folder of ["US_Inaugural_Addresses"](https://github.com/sceckert/IntroDHFall2022/blob/main/_datasets/US_Inaugural_Addresses.zip?raw=true) [Remember that you'll have to unzip this file first] for **all** instances of the term "America" in all 59 speeches and print the results with the search term highlighted
 2. Output the results of your keyword search to a text file
 3. Make a second search, but this time include 1 additional line of context **before** and **after** the line that your term appears in.
 4. Generate a second text file that contains the output of your new keyword search above.